SPECIALITIES OF SOUTH AFRICA BIRDING TOUR: DETAILED ITINERARY

-Ultimate South Africa: Day 1 Our Ultimate South Africa birding tour begins this morning at Cape Town, where we will stay for three nights.
-Today we will begin our exploration of the beautiful Cape Town region.
+South Africa: Day 1 Our Specialities of South Africa birding tour begins this evening at Cape Town, where we will stay for three nights.

 Species of wider distribution include Hamerkop, Black-headed Heron, Hadeda Ibis, Egyptian Goose, Yellow-billed and Black-shouldered Kites, Steppe Buzzard (sometimes split from Common), Rock Kestrel, Helmeted Guineafowl, Speckled and African Olive Pigeons, Ring-necked, Laughing and Namaqua Doves, Spotted Eagle-Owl, Alpine, Little and African Black Swifts, Speckled Mousebird, Rock Martin, Greater Striped Swallow, Black Saw-wing, Sombre Greenbul, Olive Thrush, Cape Robin-Chat, Familiar Chat, Pied and House Crows (the latter a relatively recent arrival), Common Fiscal, Red-winged Starling, Malachite Sunbird, Southern (or Vitelline) Masked Weaver, Southern Red and Yellow Bishops, and Brimstone Canary.